 Today there are more devices connected to the internet than there have ever been before with an unimaginable number of connections.
 An ever-growing rate of connections provides more and more opportunities for hackers to exploit digital vulnerabilities.

-In this blog post, we’ll discuss why vulnerability risk management (VRM) has never been more of a priority in the realm of cybersecurity.
+Let’s discuss why vulnerability risk management (VRM) has never been more of a priority in the realm of cybersecurity.

 What is Vulnerability Risk Management?